crysthianzaar/FlaskSerialIO/README.md

 This will start the Flask application on http://localhost:5000.

-In a separate terminal, run the Socket.IO server:
+4. In a separate terminal, run the Socket.IO server:
+    ```bash
     python socketio_server.py

 This will start the Socket.IO server on http://localhost:5001.

-Open your browser and navigate to http://localhost:5000 to see the Flask application.
+5. Open your browser and navigate to http://localhost:5000 to see the Flask application.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.